 The simple answer is yes, you can choose the water only routine with any hair texture or hair type.
-However, all water is not created equal, you can read more about hard water and it's effects here.
+However, all water is not created equal, if you have hard water in the area where you live (water that's high in mineral content) then that is going to have an effect on your hair.
+You can learn more about hard water and your hair here.
 Even if you do live in an area with hard water coming out of your tap, there are a few great benefits for natural hair that takes on a water only routine.
-For example;

 Over time, hair becomes more accustomed to a water-only cleanse, so your natural sebum and hair oils will decrease overtime if you are consistent with a water only routine.
 Meaning your hair will be less greasy in between wash days.